Yasserashraf1/Nomly/app/README.md

 # 🍽️ Nomly - Recipe App

 Nomly is a modern Android recipe app built with Kotlin using the MVVM architecture.
-It integrates with a remote meal API, allows user authentication (Firebase), and supports saving favorite recipes locally using Room Database.
+It integrates with a remote meal API, allows user authentication , and supports saving favorite recipes locally using Room Database.

 ---